Shinobubu/Home_Nozzle/README.md

 # ZOffsetFinder (This doesn't work yet)

 To be renamed Nozzle Offset finder.
-The purpose of this plugin is to use an endstop to find where the nozzle is relative to the end stop even if the nozzle is really hot.
 This is a simple Klipper plugin for using an Endstop switch to find the tip of the nozzle relative to the Z-endstop of a 3D printer. inspired by the Z Calibration project.
 This is intended for people who still uses inductive bed leveling probes and not a microswitch.